-The LG SN7CY was released in summer 2020, and has plenty to offer for a soundbar that costs just £349, starting with its speaker configuration.
+The LG SN7CY was released in summer 2020, and has plenty to offer for a soundbar that cost just £349 at launch – with its current lowest prices just above – starting with its speaker configuration.

 Despite being an all-in-one solution, where all of its speakers are contained in a single soundbar, it offers five separate true audio channels.
 Front left, centre, right, plus two upfiring drivers built into its top edge.

 The upfirers are designed to bounce sound off your ceiling to deliver a sense of the ‘voice of god’ height effects you get with Dolby Atmos and DTS:X. Both these formats seek to create a three-dimensional space into which the listener is placed, and adding a sense of height to this sound bubble makes a huge difference.